Pyramids of Giza, A Monumental Legacy of the Ancient World

 Photo-viator.com

-Khufu’s son, Pharaoh Khafre, built the second pyramid at Giza, in 2520 B.C.
+Khufu’s son, Pharaoh Khafre, built the second pyramid at Giza in 2520 B.C.
 His necropolis also included the Sphinx, a mysterious limestone monument with the body of a lion and a pharaoh’s head.
 The Sphinx may stand sentinel for the pharaoh’s entire tomb complex.
-The third Giza Pyramids is considerably smaller than the first two.
+The third Giza Pyramid is considerably smaller than the first two.
 Built by Pharaoh Menkaure in 2490 B.C., it featured a much more complex temple.

 The Great Pyramid, when completed, was faced in the bright white Tura limestone.
-It is showing quite spectacular appearance in the Egyptian desert.
+It is showing quite a spectacular appearance in the Egyptian desert.
 The pyramid itself is filled with internal passages and chambers that housed the Pharaoh’s granite sarcophagus.
 It also has all the necessary goods for a fruitful journey to the afterlife.
-This would have included a lot of precious metals and stones, food products, and furnishings tools.
+This would have included a lot of precious metals and stones, food products, and furnishings and tools.

 Pyramid of Giza